Peter Kuijt, VP of Sales Europe, explains why ORBCOMM’s end-to-end solutions for two-way wireless cold chain monitoring is leading the way globally.

 Increasingly, we see the future revolving around integrated cloud data platforms such as ORBCOMM provides, where many different types of cold chain equipment can be monitored, and many cold chain parties can access the same information, for a ‘single source of the truth’.

-4. How do your solutions help improve compliance to regulatory standards?
+4. How do your solutions help improve compliance with regulatory standards?

 Because the tracking device connects directly to the refrigerated transport unit’s computer, it can detect sudden temperature changes and deliver real-time alerts to the appropriate contacts before a load is compromised or lost.
 It can detect if the temperature of a trailer is adequate for the type of load is carrying, and notify the operator when this is not the case.
 Two-way control of the asset enables transporters to remotely adjust a reefer’s set temperature, initiate a pre-trip inspection or a pre-cool sequence, without engaging the driver’s help. for compliance, the system also automatically collects and stores temperature records, making it possible for the operator to provide proof-of-temperature records on demand.